pandasanjay/pandasanjay.github.io/src/pages/blogs/feature-toggles-ideas-and-uses.md

 ---
-title: Feature Toggles Ideas and Uses!
+title: Feature Toggles Ideas and Uses
-subtitle: Easier to use!
-Easiest to Forget!
-Tools need to maintain!
-But better then Merge Conflicts!
+subtitle: Easier to use, easiest to forget!
+Tools needed for maintenance, but better than merge conflicts!
-date: 20-01-2019
+date: 2019-01-20
 auther: Sanjay
-readtime: 4 min
+readtime: 5 min # Adjusted read time slightly
-tags: Git,Toggles,Feature Toggles,CI CD Pipeline,Automation
+tags:
+  - Git
+  - Toggles
+  - Feature Toggles
+  - CI CD Pipeline
+  - Automation
-keywords: Feature Toggles, Merge Hell, CI CD Pipeline, Automation
+keywords: Feature Toggles, Merge Hell, CI CD Pipeline, Automation, Frontend Development, Continuous Integration
 externallink: https://medium.com/@panda.sanjay18/feature-toggles-ideas-and-uses-baac271dc906
 ---

-#### Easier to use!
-Easiest to Forget!
-Tools need to maintain!
-But better then Merge Conflicts!
+#### Easier to use, easiest to forget!
+Tools needed for maintenance, but better than merge conflicts!

-> ### *Knife helped us to chopping the onion!
-Be careful it can cut you fingers.*
+> ### *A knife helps chop onions, but be careful – it can cut your fingers.*

 ![Feature Toggle — Worth taking risk!](https://miro.medium.com/max/4667/1*oUy4K1iGMy5bkQcsLbMwgA.png)

-This concept is not new, in traditional programming we use some flag to show hide the feature.
-The flag is stored in the DB and access by API.

-Today we will talk about feature toggles in Frontend application.

-Let see one scenario, we have two (suggest up to 5) team each having 5 members working on same code.
-Each team having their goal to deliver feature.

-Here is some questions comes to mind when we work on a multiple team one codebase.

-# How to manage code?

-##### **Can we put all the new features team code in separate branch?**

-No, we can’t keep branches long running.
-When you merge that to develop branch.
-That might cause merge hell.
-Believe me that is bad.

-##### **Can we not take update from develop branch to feature branch every day?**

-Yes, you can do that every day one of your team members need to take the responsibility.

-##### **What if develop branch code is recently updated by other team a big feature with changes in 200 files.**

-Now think about the merge conflicts and even if you solve the merge conflict by collaborate between team.
-You don’t know which part of code might break.

-If every month if you find this two times also this is frustrating and time consuming.

-# How to test features?
-##### **Can we not do automated E2E testing which will help to find the issues?**

-Very good, you can do that.
-But the we need to fix the test to allign with new features.
-E2E test passed but now it’s time for tester to test.

-Now tester will need to understand the new scenario which he was not aware of.
-Think about the time west every place.

-# How to release feature?
-Can you not release the feature when that is ready?
-Great you are close to send your hard work to production time for party.🥂

-Oh no!
-The backend is not ready yet that will take few weeks, a third party integration taking time.

-Or

-Oh no!
-This feature will go after some other feature.
-Wait for 3 month.

-Ok we are in separate branch no worries we will wait.

-We are in agile, we can’t wait for things to go.
-It’s time to move ahead for new features.
-Let’s repeat all the above.

-Think about who is maintaining that later release branch.

-After 2 weeks or three months…

-Aha..we have the branch ready let’s tell a developer to merge the feature branch to develop.

-Developer says allow me 2hr I will be ready with build.
-Business is waiting for the good news.

-Oh no!
-Not again.
-Develop branch having new changes we need to merge that resolve conflict then we have to test both feature every aspect.
-We can go release tomorrow. 🙄

-Repeat this for every release.

-Now you know/remember the pain. let’s dive into the the solution.

-# Feature Toggles!
-## Very sharp like knife but very helpful.
-Let’s recap the scenario, we have two (suggest up to 5) micro team each having 5 members working on same code.
-Each team having their goal to deliver feature.

-##### **How feature Toggles help us?**

-Think that each feature will protected by a flag (e.g If condition) and those flags stored in a json files in your project.
-(You can store this any format depends on the project)

-Example: Team A develop a feature which is given name feature1 and Team B create one which is Feature2.

-When you build(e.g Make a bundle) your application as a Team A, your expectations is that need to show you only feature1 and hide feature2.
-Vice versa for Team B.

-How cool!!

-Now we are at stage where we don’t need to create long running feature branches and we are always up-to-date with develop branch.

-Let’s answer some of the questions.

-##### **How team have confidence on their code when it’s have multiple untested feature?**

-Here is the part you have to be careful with E2E testing.
-Which will help you when you commit your changes this will perform switch off and switch on testing.

-##### **How switch off and switch on testing will work?**

-So it will run testing on for both the build for Team A and Team B.

-Take Team A build, which is feature 1 toggle switch on and feature 2 will be switched off.
-And the test will only run feature 1 test.
-And the opposite of Team B.

-##### **How we will go production?**

-When ever we ready with any feature we just remove the toggle from the config and go live from develop.

-If any delay in delivery keep the toggle.

-#### **Life is little different here, we have to adopt some process first.**

-1. No long running big feature branch.
-2. Keep team toggle config in different files.
-3. Adopt fail first approach
-4. Everything need to automated.
-5. Unit testing followed by functional testing with toggle on/off test and regression testing with toggle on/off test.
-6. Keep track of your toggles once released feature, remove toggle from code.
-7. Make the removal also automated.
-Use tool like (https://github.com/facebook/jscodeshift)

-If your safety precaution is well set then you are all good to use toggle and release your features with confident.
+Feature toggles aren't a new concept.
+In traditional programming, we often use flags (maybe stored in a database and accessed via API) to show or hide features.
+Today, let's focus on how feature toggles work in modern frontend applications.

+Imagine this scenario: two teams (let's say up to five teams is manageable), each with five members, working on the *same codebase*.
+Each team has its own features to deliver.
+This setup naturally raises some questions about managing the code effectively.

+## The Challenge: Managing Code Across Teams

+When multiple teams collaborate on one codebase, the first instinct is often to isolate work using feature branches.
+But this approach frequently leads to complications:

+*   **The Long-Running Branch Problem:** Keeping features in separate branches for weeks or months seems safe at first.
+However, the longer a branch lives apart from the main development line (`develop` or `main`), the higher the risk of complex and painful merges later.
+Welcome to "merge hell."

+*   **The Daily Merge Dilemma:** "Can't we just merge `develop` into our feature branches daily?"
+Sure, you *can*, but this adds daily overhead and doesn't solve the fundamental problem.
+If another team merges a large feature (touching, say, 200 files), your "simple" daily merge can suddenly become a complex, conflict-ridden task.

+*   **The Hidden Risks:** Even if you meticulously resolve merge conflicts (often needing significant cross-team discussion), hidden dangers remain.
+Subtle interactions between the merged codebases can introduce unexpected bugs or break existing functionality in ways that aren't immediately obvious during the merge.

+This cycle of complex merges and integration risks is frustrating and can drastically slow down your team's development velocity.

+## The Testing Hurdle with Branches

+"Okay, but can't automated End-to-End (E2E) tests catch these integration issues?"

+That's a good point!
+E2E tests *can* help.
+However, when you merge large, long-lived branches, you often need to spend significant time fixing tests to align with all the new changes.
+Even if the E2E tests eventually pass, manual testers still face challenges.
+They need to understand and test new scenarios and interactions they weren't previously aware of, consuming valuable time and effort.

+## The Release Bottleneck with Branches

+"Why not just release the feature branch when the feature is ready?"

+Sounds simple, right?
+You're finally ready to ship your hard work to production – time to celebrate! 🥂

+But then reality hits:

+*   "Oh no!
+The backend API isn't ready yet.
+That will take a few more weeks."
+*   "Oops!
+The third-party integration we depend on is delayed."
+*   "Hold on!
+Business decided this feature needs to go out *after* another feature, which isn't ready.
+We need to wait three months."

+"No worries," you might think, "we're safe in our separate branch.
+We'll just wait."

+But we're supposed to be agile!
+Waiting isn't ideal.
+The team needs to move on to new features, repeating the whole branching and merging cycle.
+Meanwhile, who is maintaining that delayed feature branch, keeping it updated with `develop`?

+Fast forward two weeks or three months...

+"Aha!
+The backend is finally ready!
+Let's merge the feature branch!"

+A developer estimates, "Give me a couple of hours to handle the merge."

+Business waits eagerly for the good news.

+...
+"Oh no!
+Not again!" 🙄 The `develop` branch has accumulated many new changes.
+Merging the old feature branch now involves resolving numerous conflicts.
+Afterwards, *both* the original feature *and* the newly integrated changes need thorough testing across all aspects.
+The release is delayed again, maybe until tomorrow, maybe longer.

+Repeat this painful process for every delayed feature release.

+If you recognize this pain, let's dive into a potential solution.

+## Feature Toggles: The Sharp but Helpful Alternative

+> ### *Very sharp like a knife, but very helpful.*

+Let's revisit our scenario: multiple teams working on the same codebase, each delivering features.
+How can feature toggles help?

+Think of each new feature being protected by a flag (a simple `if` condition).
+These flags are typically stored in configuration files (like JSON) within your project.

+**Example:** Team A is building `feature1`, and Team B is building `feature2`.
+Both teams commit their code (wrapped in feature toggles) directly to the main `develop` branch.

+*   When Team A builds the application for testing, their build configuration enables the `feature1` toggle and disables `feature2`.
+They only see and test their feature.
+*   Conversely, Team B's test build enables `feature2` and disables `feature1`.

+How cool is that?

+With this approach, you avoid long-running feature branches and stay continuously integrated with the main `develop` branch.

+### Building Confidence with Toggled Features

+"How can teams be confident their code works when the main branch contains multiple other teams' untested features?"

+This is where disciplined testing, especially E2E testing, becomes crucial.
+Your automated test suite needs to be toggle-aware.
+When you commit changes, the CI/CD pipeline should run tests against different toggle combinations.

+### How "Toggle-Aware" Testing Works

+The test suite runs multiple times with different configurations:

+1.  **Build for Team A:** `feature1` toggle ON, `feature2` toggle OFF.
+Run only the tests relevant to `feature1`.
+2.  **Build for Team B:** `feature1` toggle OFF, `feature2` toggle ON.
+Run only the tests relevant to `feature2`.
+3.  **(Optional but Recommended) Full Build:** All toggles ON (or relevant combinations).
+Run regression tests covering interactions.

+This ensures features work in isolation and don't break existing functionality when disabled.

+### Releasing Features to Production

+When a feature (say, `feature1`) is fully tested and ready for release:

+1. Remove the `feature1` toggle flag from the configuration.
+2. Remove the corresponding `if (feature1Enabled)` checks from the codebase.
+3. Deploy the `develop` branch to production.

+If a feature faces delays (like waiting for the backend), just keep its toggle in place (and turned off in the production configuration).
+The code is merged, but the feature remains hidden from users.

+## Adopting the Feature Toggle Workflow

+Life with feature toggles requires adopting some new processes:

+1.  **No More Long-Running Feature Branches:** Commit small, incremental changes directly to the main branch, wrapped in toggles.
+2.  **Manage Toggle Configurations:** Keep toggle settings organized, perhaps in separate files per environment or team for clarity during development.
+3.  **Test Thoroughly:** Implement robust unit, integration, and E2E tests that are toggle-aware.
+Test features both when toggled ON and OFF.
+4.  **Automate Everything:** Automate builds, testing with different toggle configurations, and deployments.
+5.  **Clean Up Toggles:** This is critical!
+Once a feature is fully released and stable, *remove the toggle* and the associated conditional logic from the codebase.
+Dead toggles add complexity.
+6.  **Automate Toggle Removal:** Use tools like codemods (e.g., [jscodeshift](https://github.com/facebook/jscodeshift)) to help automate the removal of toggle code once a feature is launched.

+With the right safety precautions and automation, feature toggles allow you to release features more confidently and frequently.
 All the best!

-Please let me know your solution for the above problem.
-Might that helpful for others!

-##### If you Like, Please give me a clap on [@medium](https://medium.com/@panda.sanjay18/feature-toggles-ideas-and-uses-baac271dc906)
+---

+What are your solutions to the multi-team, single-codebase challenge?
+Please share in the comments – it might help others!